· July 6, 2026

 Ovulation fails and progesterone collapses

 GLP-1-driven appetite suppression drops caloric intake.
 Rapid weight loss shifts the body’s metabolic read toward scarcity.
-Rising sympathetic tone from nausea, disrupted sleep, and caloric restriction signals the hypothalamus that conditions aren’t safe for reproduction.
-The ovulatory pattern — already fragile in perimenopause — breaks.
+Rising sympathetic tone from nausea, disrupted sleep, and caloric restriction signals the hypothalamus that conditions aren’t safe for reproduction, and the ovulatory pattern — already fragile in perimenopause — breaks.

 Adipose tissue stops buffering estrogen